Warning flags and dating

 I have found that guys who have had fraught relationships with their parents and/or siblings can be tricky to deal with, mostly if they have not resolved and moved on from childhood issues.
 Research (here & here) indicates that family of origin conflict may impact on future relationship behavior.

-The guy I am dating at the moment did mention early on that he considered women as ‘orange-flag’ if they have issues with their family.
+The guy I started seeing recently did mention early on that he considered women as ‘orange-flag’ if they have issues with their family.
 That made me prick my ears, pause and think “huh…” So on the weekend I thought I’d talk a little about my family of origin with him (issues abound for sure, well not issues, more like the definition of ‘dysfunctional’ was invented for my family!)

 Before starting in on the convo, I did ask him about his ‘orange-flag’ comment.
 He clarified that in his experience it was definitely a warning flag, however he did not get a “bitter” vibe from me.
 Nonetheless, I shut down the conversation at that point.